VitoLin/GenderGuesser/PREPROCESSING.md

 ### Part 3
 #### Overview
 Since we using deep learning as part of our project we do not need much preprocessing.
 The features will be extracted as part of our machine learning algorithm.
-Hence we also perform an two base case evaluations on 2 pretrained models - InceptionResnet w/ VGGFace2 or Casia-webface.
+Hence we also perform an embedding extractiong on 2 pretrained models - InceptionResnet w/ VGGFace2 or Casia-webface.

 #### Preprocessing